namuol/fx2lafw-webusb-toy/README.md

 ## Prior art

-I came across a commercial web product called [Farprobe](https://farprobe.com/) which purports to do just what I'm trying to do here, but as a serious project.
+I came across a commercial web product called [Farprobe](https://farprobe.com/) which purports to do just what I'm trying to do here, but as a serious commercial product.

 Unfortunately I wasn't able to get my device to work using it, and I wasn't very happy with the UX even after importing data captures from PulseView.